 Two ordained deacons at Saint Meinrad

-the Most Rev. Christopher J. Coyne, apostolic administrator of the
+the Most Rev. Charles Thompson, bishop of the Diocese of

-Archdiocese of Indianapolis, at the Archabbey Church in St.
+Evansville, IN, at the Saint Meinrad Archabbey Church in St.

-The newly ordained deacons are John Kamwendo, Archdiocese of
+The newly ordained deacons are Jeffrey Dufresne of the

 In the Catholic faith, a deacon can preach, baptize, witness